How parents can help their kids accomplish tasks without immediate rewards

 - Create habits and routines.
 Try to structure your child’s time so that they follow the same order of tasks each day.
 For example, having your child brush teeth immediately after breakfast, and then put on school clothes would support effective time management.
 Another way to promote these routines might be to create a checklist for your child: eat breakfast, brush teeth, put on clothes, put lunch in backpack, etc. Over time, these routines may become automatic, meaning the child is able to complete the expected tasks without needing the check list.

 - Create to-do lists with your child.
 Teach your child to create lists of things they need to do, either that day or later that week.
-Help them determine which tasks need to be done first, second or later to support their understanding of prioritizing.
+Guide children as they decide which tasks to do first, second, or later to help them understand how to prioritize.
 Eventually they will use to-do lists on their own and will require less of your oversight as they learn to prioritize.

 - Simplify directions.
-Using short sentences with clear instructions will support understanding of what needs to be done.
+Using short sentences with clear instructions helps children understand what they need to do.
 An example might be to tell them, first gather your clothes from the floor, then put them in the laundry basket and bring it to me.
 If your child has a limited working memory, then shorter instructions are less likely to be displaced by other information and they are more likely to be successful carrying out the instructions.

 - Chunk large tasks.
 If there is a big project or a task with many steps, help your child break it down into smaller discrete tasks, so it will feel less overwhelming to them and they are more likely to begin the task, rather than avoiding it.

 - Create a reward system.
-Children with executive functioning deficits may require bigger and more frequent rewards to get things done due to poorer incidental learning (they may be less likely to connect “I do this and then I get that” or have difficulty waiting for rewards and need more immediate reinforcers).
+Children with executive functioning deficits may need bigger and more frequent rewards to complete tasks.
+They often struggle with incidental learning.
+For example, they may have difficulty connecting actions with outcomes, like “I do this and then I get that.”
+They also may find it hard to wait for rewards and need more immediate reinforcers.
 Frequent praise may work for some children, and others may need something more tangible.
 The reward needs to be large enough to genuinely motivate them to complete the work, and provided immediately when they complete the task.
 There are many factors when creating a rewards system, so you may want to consider working with a mental health provider if your system is not working satisfactorily.

 - Allow for frequent breaks.
 A child with executive functioning deficits may benefit from frequent breaks, as this may help them regulate their mood, maintain their focus, and help them persist on tasks that may take a while to complete.
-Ideally breaks are time-limited and brief (five to ten minutes) and are not so rewarding (I.e.: playing video games) that they will have difficulty returning to a less-interesting task.
+Ideally, breaks should be brief and limited to five to ten minutes.
+They should not be so rewarding—like playing video games—that children have trouble returning to less-interesting tasks.

 Mental Health Education Program (MHEP) webinars